oakla/dv_views/README.md

 Example scripts folder setup to enable IntelliSense in VS Code for the DataviewJS API.

 I had been trying to understand how I can make dataviewjs script easier to write.
-Eventually, I found some help on the Obsidian Discord.
+Eventually, I found some help on the Obsidian Discord from user [GottZ](https://contact.gottz.de).

 ### Setup Instructions